Kenneth Robinson (British politician): Support of reforms of laws

 Robinson supported reform of the laws governing suicide in England and Wales (which was a criminal offence at the time) and in 1958 tabled a motion in the House of Commons.
 Despite opposition from the Conservative Home Secretary, Rab Butler, Robinson's motion attracted the support of over 150 fellow MPs within days.
 However, Robinson's views on the subject were much more in tune with the changing times and he was supported in his campaign by such diverse bodies as the Church of England, the Magistrates' Association and the British Medical Association.
 The Times (London) ran an editorial in 1958 which proclaimed "Attempted suicide seems to have become punishable in England almost by accident," when it noted suicide was not a criminal offence in Scotland.
 The law regarding suicide as a criminal offence in England and Wales was repealed in 1961 and Robinson's contribution to remove the stigma of suicide from the statute books cannot be overestimated.

 He was also campaigner for homosexual law reform and a member of the Homosexual Law Reform Society's executive committee.
 In June 1960, he introduced the first full-scale Commons debate on the Wolfenden Report's proposals to end the law which criminalised consenting sex between men in private.
 He had also put forward a bill in 1961 to legalise abortion.
 His bill failed but Robinson was Minister of Health in 1967 when the Abortion Act 1967 came into force.
 In 1967, Robinson announced the British government's intentions to limit forms of promotional advertising for cigarettes and cigarette-coupon schemes.
 Matthew Hilton described him as "a persistent Labour critic of the tobacco industry".
 Robinson helped to put forth the 1968 Health Services and Public Health Act, which made home help service for the elderly a mandate to the government, rather than a permissive duty.
 Robinson was supportive of voluntary hospitals and health services, and voiced his encouragement to these institutions in a speech to the National Association of Leagues of Hospital Friends.

 He later joined the Social Democratic Party.

 Other roles

 Robinson served as Chairman of English National Opera from 1972 to 1977, of the Greater London Council's London Transport Executive from 1975 to 1978, and of the Arts Council of Great Britain from 1977 to 1982.

 He was knighted in April 1983 for services to the Arts.

+Personal life and death

+In 1941, Robinson married Elizabeth Edwards (d.
+1993), and they had a daughter.
+Robinson died from a heart attack at the Royal Free Hospital in London on 16 February 1996, at the age of 84.